epam/TimebaseCryptoConnectors/docs/developer.md

 ## Developing Data Connector

-In this section we will describe the architecture of our **single-WebSocket data connectors** on the example of a [Coinbase Data Connector](https://github.com/epam/TimebaseCryptoConnectors/tree/main/java/connectors/coinbase) and give you simple guidelines on how to create custom connectors within the terms of the suggested framework.
+In this section we will describe the architecture of our **single WebSocket data connectors** on the example of a [Coinbase Data Connector](https://github.com/epam/TimebaseCryptoConnectors/tree/main/java/connectors/coinbase) and give you simple guidelines on how to create custom connectors within the terms of the suggested framework.

 ### 1. Create Settings (Common for all types of connectors.)